-Who would win in a title match – Automatic Tire Inflation Systems (ATIS) or Tire Pressure Monitoring Systems (TPMS)?
+Who would win in a smackdown title match – Automatic Tire Inflation Systems (ATIS) or Tire Pressure Monitoring Systems (TPMS)?
 Well, we may be biased, but there’s a reason our ATIS-based Halo Tire Inflator has grown in popularity year-over-year for the last decade with billions of miles traversed.
-Considering tires are the leading cause of unplanned fleet downtime, a top-three operating expense, and one in five tires is operating underinflated by at least 20 psi, everyone agrees that investing in technology makes good business sense.
+Tires are the leading cause of unplanned fleet downtime and a top-three operating expense.
+What’s more, one in five tires is operating underinflated by at least 20 psi.
+So everyone agrees that investing in technology makes good business sense.
 Which technology is right for you?
-To our clients, it’s all in the results, and with 80 percent of fleets – large fleets and owner-operators alike – preferring automatic tire inflation to tire pressure monitoring, ATIS is a winning pick.
+To our clients, it’s all in the results.
+80 percent of fleets – large fleets and owner-operators alike – prefer automatic tire inflation to tire pressure monitoring.
+This reveals ATIS as a winning pick.

 The Realities of TPMS

-Carriers running tire pressure monitoring systems can certainly realize improvements over manual tire maintenance though the results often feel underwhelming.
+Carriers that run tire pressure monitoring systems can realize improvements over manual tire maintenance though the results often feel underwhelming.
 In fact, while TPMS has been proven to reduce the cost of tire interventions by about 25 percent over manual tire maintenance programs, ATIS posts an 85 percent reduction.

 Tire pressure monitoring systems rely on threshold-based alerts tied to a fleet’s target cold inflation tire pressure as opposed to the actual health of a tire.
-These alerts cannot differentiate a tire leak from a temperature swing or the natural permeation of air through the rubber, and are sent without reference to issue severity.
+These alerts cannot differentiate a tire leak from a temperature swing.
+Nor the natural permeation of air through the rubber.
+They are then sent without reference to individual issue severity.

 Let’s imagine TPMS in practice.
-A driver gets an alert about a tire issue but ignores it because they’ve had a dozen alerts that didn’t indicate any real problems just in the past week.
+A driver gets an alert about a tire issue but ignores it because they’ve had a dozen alerts in the past week.
+None of which indicated any real problems.
 Unfortunately, this alert comes only ten minutes before a critical tire failure.
 The driver now requires roadside assistance and will run out of hours of service before her load can be delivered.
 Unfortunately, this isn’t a dramatized story; some variation of this happens several times a day across a typical fleet.

 Alert overload and inaction are common scenarios for TPMS.
 False negatives and positives often result in fleets simply ignoring alerts, or expanding their pressure thresholds so the system is triggered less frequently.
 Essentially, many fleets put their TPMS on mute after getting inundated with unhelpful alerts, and the benefits of TPMS are lost.